linzhangUCA/3421tpl-multi-sensor_navigation/README.md

-# Final Project (Project 3): Multi-Sensor Navigation
+# Final Project: Multi-Sensor Navigation

 ## Background
 Robotic navigation is all about moving a robot from a location, A to another location, B. Navigation is an essential functionality for any mobile robot (e.g. [Warthog](https://youtu.be/GAveEaNZZZE?si=BLWMSZ36F_Ti4tfm), [Roomba](https://youtu.be/CvZTF6YNZUw?si=JsgiMpYMYitBodM5), [Proteus](https://youtu.be/LUnZXBL_lqA?si=6UPZwneYxQJavZvq), [custom robot](https://youtu.be/jkoGkAd0GYk?si=mJk2F5EOqjExs9uL), etc.).
 To achieve autonomous navigation, some robots rely on complicated mathematical models, and some require fine maps.
 The robots we have built can also achieve some navigation tasks without these complicated tools.
 In this project, we will navigate our robots through out of the maze in LSCA 105 with the help from a few on-board sensors.